bk138/gromit-mpx/README.md

 `--toggle <device-number>`, where device-number is Gromit-MPX's internal device number, not the XInput ID.

-Alternatively, you can also use the graphical tool [gnome-device- manager](https://github.com/bk138/gnome-device-manager) to arrange your MPX setup.
+Alternatively, you can also use the graphical tool [input-device- manager](https://github.com/bk138/input-device-manager) to arrange your MPX setup.

 ### Configuration